A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: with hydrocarbon targets

-Overall, our assertion that the applicability of the \lownu method for $\enutrue \leq 5$ GeV is likely undermined by large uncertainties in nuclear-effect modeling is shown to apply equally both \ch and \argon targets.
+Overall, our assertion that the applicability of the \lownu method for neutrinos with $\enutrue \leq 5~\text{GeV}$ is likely undermined by large uncertainties in nuclear-effect modeling is shown to apply equally to \ch and \chtwo as well as \argon targets.
 This suggests that issue really lies in the general modeling of relevant nuclear effects before even considering their application to the particularly challenging case of \argon.